LukeGrahamLandry/franca/docs/introduction.md

 To run a franca program, pass a file path as a command line argument to the compiler.
 That will just-in-time compile main() to native machine code and run it.

-The incantation for outputing an AOT binary is slightly longer but it also doesn't matter until you know more of the language.
+The incantation for outputting an AOT binary is slightly longer but it also doesn't matter until you know more of the language.
 Anything that works in AOT code will work in JIT code (if not, it's a compiler bug).